 If you love these chicken legs in a slow cooker recipe, try my Slow Cooker Lemon Chicken recipe too!

 - Spices - Chili powder, paprika, garlic powder, salt and pepper.
-Be sure if you are sensitive to gluten that your spices are gluten free and not processed on shared equipment.
+Be sure your spices are gluten-free and not processed on shared equipment if you are sensitive to gluten.

 This is the slow cooker I own.
 I bought it a couple of years ago, and it is still going strong!
 This Crock Pot can hold a whole 3-pound chicken and does a great job cooking!

 - It doesn't have an auto-switch from high to low temp

 Any slow cooker will work well; I find the size is the most important because I like to cook a big meal so that there are leftovers to freeze.
 I use this 7-quart Crock Pot.